jvgiordano/OSSMM-Version-1/docs/_pages/safety-and-data.md

 data sheets for all components and filaments are included in this repository for your reference.

-While we've made every effort to design a safe system, users assume responsibility for their implementation.
-We cannot be held liable for any use, misuse, or adverse events resulting from the construction or operation of an OSSMM system.
-It remains the user's responsibility to properly assemble their device using appropriate components from reputable sources and to ensure proper operation.
-This is not a medical device.

 ## Data Privacy and Security